MrOctopus/nl_mcm/README.md

 * Automatic paragraph handling
 	- Supports html formatting
 * Built-in font formats for different purposes
-	- Switch between them dynamically!
+	- Switch between them dynamically
 	- Fonts will automatically switch depending on the installed UI skin
 * Exit MCM functionality
 	- Allows you to exit the mcm menu/journal, so you can add buttons that will forcefully close the mcm